Defunct Lights Along Monal Route Leave 9km Curvy Track In Darkness - UrduPoint

 Defunct Lights Along Monal Route Leave 9km Curvy Track In Darkness

-The majority of the road lights, en-route Monal restaurant, are dysfunctional for since long, posing grave threat to the life and properties of motorists, who swarmed the lovely tourist location especially after sunset to take a glimpse of twinkling lights of the city from hill top

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Nov, 2020 ) :The majority of the road lights, en-route Monal restaurant, are dysfunctional for since long, posing grave threat to the life and properties of motorists, who swarmed the lovely tourist location especially after sunset to take a glimpse of twinkling lights of the city from hill top.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Nov, 2020 ) :The majority of the road lights, en-route Monal restaurant, are dysfunctional for since long, posing grave threat to the life and properties of motorists, who swarmed the lovely tourist location especially after sunset to take a glimpse of the glittering city from hill top.

-More than half of the lights along the 9km hilly route, having many dangerous sharp curves, require Capital Development Authority's (CDA) urgent attention for overhauling to ensure tourists' and locals' safety.
+More than half of the lights along the nine km hilly route, having many dangerous sharp curves, require Capital Development Authority's (CDA) urgent attention for overhauling to ensure tourists' and locals' safety.

 Talking to APP, Ishfaq Ahmed said he narrowly escaped an accident last week after he encountered a drove of pigs en route Monal that appeared suddenly from green areas along the hills.